apyrgio/tindercrypt/README.md

 * Offers a simple, multi-platform CLI tool that encrypts files with a passphrase.

+For a design overview, see the docs section on [Tindercrypt metadata].

 ## Examples

 You can encrypt (seal) a data buffer with a passphrase as follows: